Circle Roles: MC and Stage Manager

 Spark monthly circles are open and creative events.
-Each month we have an MC and a stage manager to facilitate our ritual.
+Each month, we have a ritual leader and an assistant ritual leader to facilitate our ritual.
 These roles are rotated among the members of our community.
-Let a member of the core know if you're interested in MC'ing a future ritual.
+Let a member of the core know if you're interested in leading a future ritual.

-The MC (Mistress/Master of Ceremonies) is the magical guide for Spark's monthly ritual.
+The ritual leader is the magical guide for Spark's monthly ritual.
 This person leads our journey into sacred space and manages the energy of the evening.
-In particular, the MC is expected to do the following:
+In particular, the ritual leader is expected to do the following:

 • Announce the ritual in advance

-Send a message to the Spark email list a week or so before the ritual to remind people and generate excitement.
-Recruit help as needed and inform the community if you're planning to do something new (see ritual format).
+A week or two before the ritual, send a message to the Spark email list and create an event on the Spark Facebook group or Facebook page to remind people and generate excitement.
+Recruit help as needed, and inform the community if you're planning to do something new (see ritual format).

 • Assign roles

-Select people to serve as door person and orientation leader.
-Depending on the ritual you've decided to create, select direction callers, altar builders, smudgers, a heartbeat drummer, and any other musicians you need as well.
+Depending on the ritual you've decided to create, select direction callers, altar builders, smudgers, a heartbeat drummer, and any other musicians you need.
+Work with the assistant ritual leader to ensure that a door person, orientation leader, and chief welcomer have been selected as well.

 • Ensure that newcomers feel included